Skip to main content

 The due date for paying and filing monthly ESI contributions and returns is the 15th of every month.

-Under ESI Act, non-payment delayed payment, or falsifying payments can lead to imprisonment and a fine.
-The imprisonment period can extend up to 2 years with a fine of up to Rs 5,000.
+Under the ESI Act, non-payment, delayed payment, or falsification of payments can result in imprisonment and a fine.
+The imprisonment period can extend up to 2 years with a fine of up to ₹5,000.

 Employers with more than 10 employees or workers (20 in Maharashtra and Chandigarh) are legally required to register under ESIC.
-Employees or workers with salaries of less than Rs 21,000 p.m.
-(Rs 25,000 in the case of workers with disabilities) are automatically eligible for ESI membership.
+Employees or workers with salaries of less than ₹21,000 p.m. (₹25,000 in the case of workers with disabilities) are automatically eligible for ESI membership.

-The ESI Code number is a 17-digit code which is allotted to every establishment or factory registered under the Employees’ State Insurance (ESI) Act, 1948.
+The ESI Code is a 17-digit code allotted to every establishment or factory registered under the Employees’ State Insurance (ESI) Act, 1948.
 The number is generated automatically by the ESIC portal after you complete the details and register as an employer.

 You can check the claim status under ESIC using your smartphone with the following steps:

-The employer is responsible for paying the employee’s and own parts of ESI contribution into the authorised ESIC account within 15 days of the previous month’s ending.
+The employer is responsible for paying the employees’ and its own ESI contributions into the authorised ESIC account within 15 days of the end of the relevant contribution month.

-If an employee’s wages exceed Rs 21,000 (or Rs 25,000 in the case of an employee with a disability), the employee will remain a member of ESI until the contribution period ends in April or October.
-Thus, the employee will keep contributing as per the new wages until the period and membership ends.
+If an employee’s wages exceed ₹21,000 (or ₹25,000 in the case of an employee with a disability), the employee will remain a member of ESI until the contribution period ends in April or October.
+Thus, the employee will continue contributing at the new wages until the period and membership end.

 Employers should maintain the following records for ESI compliance: